tctree333/cvhs-assassins/README.md

 A site for the CVHS Senior Assassins game.
 This website allows players to track progress and identify targets, controlled using a master Google Spreadsheet for ease of admin access.

+I was commissioned to build this site by the people organizing the game in order to simplify game management.
+I'm not entirely sure how the game turned out in the end, but it was interesting to build.
+Using Google Sheets as an admin interface makes it much easier for people to use, and directly accessing the API using a library is faster than proxying through Google Apps Script, which I used to do.

 ## Setup

 First, generate a service account for Google API access.
 See the [`google-spreadsheet` docs](https://theoephraim.github.io/node-google-spreadsheet/#/getting-started/authentication?id=service-account) for more information.